 What to pack when visiting London with children

 My main tip is to check the weather and, if necessary, be sure to pack clothing you can wear in the rain.
-London is best enjoyed outdoors so unless it’s torrential rain I’d always try and be outside.
+You’ll spend a lot of time outdoors travelling from place to place and it almost always rains.
 There are a lot of indoor activities in London but you’ll get wet travelling between them so make sure you’re prepared.

 On that note, make sure you have an Uber account set up so you can quickly order an Uber if you get stuck in the rain or your little one gets really tired.

 Pack as light as you possibly can, especially if you’ll be taking public transport to and from your accommodation.
 If you’re unfamiliar with the tube it can be a little stressful, especially at rush hour.
 Add a young child into the mix and it’s worse.
 Add a heavy suitcase into things and you’ve got a journey from hell!
 I travelled with a backpack so I had both hands free and could easily negotiate steps.